Patacode/gitignore-template-generator/DOCUMENTATION.md

 To enable robust template names check, retry with '--check'.
 For the list of available template names, try '--list'.
 ```

+Note that if this feature is enabled, during template generation, template
+names will now be fed by lexicographical order to the template manager service,
+instead of in the order in which they were provided.
+This is due to the
+pre-filtering applied on supported template names to fetch correct ones from
+local and remote manager.

 ## General rules